mku11/Salmon-AES-CTR/docs/Package_Management.md

 Then bring up the Nuget Package Manager and change the Package Source to "Salmon Repo".
 Install the salmon packages like you usually do.

+### C/C++ Visual Studio
+Same as the NuGet process.
+Download the native Salmon NuGet package.
+When installed under the packages folder the include and lib folders will contain everything you need.

+### C/C++ Linux
+Download the tar.gz package from [Salmon linux repo](https://github.com/mku11/Repo/tree/main/linux)
+Extract the packages and link in your makefile.
+See the Samples folder for an example.

+### C/C++ MacOS
+Download the dmg package from [Salmon macos repo](https://github.com/mku11/Repo/tree/main/macos)
+Extract the packages and link to your xcode project.
+See the Samples folder for an example.

 ### Python
 To integrate the Salmon libraries to your Python project: